gabela-framework/gabela/README.md

 # Gabela Framework

 Gabela is a lightweight PHP framework designed to simplify web application development.
-It follows the MVC (Model-View-Controller) architecture and provides essential tools for building scalable and maintainable applications with the use of composer to require any libs that you would need.
+It follows the MVC (Model-View-Controller) architecture and provides essential tools for building scalable and maintainable applications.
+This framework is crafted to minimize development complexity and offers developers the freedom to choose their preferred templating language, styling framework (e.g., Bootstrap), and jQuery libraries.

+## Overview

+Gabela aims to strike a balance between simplicity and flexibility.
+Here are some key features and principles:

+- **Flexibility:** Gabela doesn't impose strict conventions, allowing developers to choose their preferred tools and libraries for templating and styling.
+Use Bootstrap or any other CSS framework that suits your project.

+- **Templating Language:** Gabela provides the freedom to use any templating language of your choice.
+Whether it's plain PHP or a templating engine like Twig, you have the flexibility to structure your views according to your preference.

+- **Security Focus:** Gabela places a strong emphasis on user authentication and ongoing security.
+It includes features and practices that help developers build secure applications, and it is designed to adapt to evolving security standards.

+- **Authentication:** The framework simplifies user authentication, making it easy to implement secure login systems and protect sensitive areas of your application.

+- **Modular Structure:** Organize your application into modules for better structure and maintainability.
+Use the `vendor` directory for third-party modules, and create your modules in a modular structure.

+- **Freedom of Choice:** Gabela does not restrict developers to a specific set of tools or libraries.
+It encourages the use of industry-standard components but gives you the freedom to make choices based on your project's requirements.

 ## Table of Contents